Koushikphy/ML-FlashCards/Readme.md

 1. **Why create this?
 Aren't there already plenty of ML tutorials available online?**
    Absolutely!
 While it's true that many ML resources exist, I created this repository as my personal knowledge base - an easily accessible, bite-sized reference for quick reviews and self-learning.
 </details>

+### 🙏 Acknowledgement

+The cards are created using references and inspiration from a variety of sources, including tutorials, blogs, videos, and repositories.
+In some cases, content was directly adapted or replicated from these resources.
+A heartfelt thanks to all the creators whose work!